-Bribery And Corruption - Responding To National And International Investigations
+Bribery & Corruption Lawyers - Responding To National And International Investigations

 The nature of business means that many companies and individuals may find themselves coming face to face with the issue of bribery.
 It is important that they know how to prevent it and how to react to it whenever it appears.

 Everyone in business must be aware that they face risks regarding requests for improper payments anywhere in the world where they trade or are looking to trade.
 Should they become involved in bribery they can face heavy penalties – wherever in the world they are trading.

 The UK’s Bribery Act, which came into effect in 2011, makes it possible to prosecute any company with a UK connection for any bribery committed anywhere in the world.
 The United States’ Foreign Corrupt Practices Act 1977 (FCPA) takes a similarly tough line regarding the corrupt activities of companies that have a US link.
 And many other countries are now becoming increasingly aware of the problems of bribery either committed within their borders or carried out elsewhere by companies doing business within their jurisdiction.

 Failing to be aware of the law regarding bribery wherever you are based or wherever you are trading can have hugely damaging implications.
 The law enforcement agencies in many countries are increasingly focusing on the need to identify and prosecute bribery.

 At Rahman Ravelli, we have assembled a team of bribery experts that have amassed decades’ worth of expertise in this area of law: an area that has gained in importance over the past decade.
 As a result, we have become the first stop for companies of all sizes and for individuals who find themselves involved in a bribery investigation, believe they may be about to be the subject of such an investigation or want to take the necessary steps to ensure they never face such a situation.